kubernetes-sigs/kueue/keps/349-all-or-nothing/README.md

 ## Drawbacks

-Delaying of workload admission until all pods are scheduled may decrease thoughput significantly.
+Delaying of workload admission until all pods are scheduled may decrease throughput significantly.
 Especially, if there is enough resource capacity to which could be otherwise used to start multiple jobs at the same time.

 ## Alternatives